Kippax Group Centre

-The ACT Government prepared a master plan for the Kippax group centre (the centre) that sets out a vision, planning principles, spatial framework and planning strategies to guide the growth and development in the centre over time.
+The ACT Government has prepared a master plan for the Kippax group centre that sets out a vision to guide the growth and development in the centre over time.

 The Kippax Group Centre Master Plan was prepared in response to actions outlined in the ACT Planning Strategy (2012) and is consistent with the recommendations in the 2018 refreshed ACT Planning Strategy.
 These actions include the need to: investigate opportunities for urban intensification for the centre; to ensure everyone has access to a range of facilities, services and opportunities for social interaction; and to encourage active travel to and from the centre.

-The centre provides a diverse range of services and facilities for its surrounding suburbs, as well as the more recent growth generated by increased residential development in west Magregor.
+The centre provides a diverse range of services and facilities for its surrounding suburbs, as well as the more recent growth generated by increased residential development in west Macgregor.

 Key recommendations of the master plan, as indicated in Map 1, include: